- Parts Used

 Here are some close up pictures of some of the debris trapped in the filter.

 Based on the black plastic, I will replace the cam chain tensioner when I do the restoration.
 As mentioned in one of the videos, none of the bright particles are magnetic, so likely they are aluminum.
-Later I found a likely source for the aluminum bits.
+See below for what I found which is the likely source for the aluminum bits.

 Checking Oil Filter High Pressure By-pass Valve